nicobarray/hyper-vim/README.md

 ⚠️ This is a work in progress, therefore some highlights may feel wrong.
 My goal is to fix them as I found them.
-I mosly use vim for javascript and it could make the over langages syntax looks wierd.
+I mosly use vim for javascript and it could make the over langages syntax looks weird.
 Do not esitate to fork it and make it yours!

 ## Install